-(2) The date of confinement mentioned in subrule (1), must be certified by a registered medical practitioner.

-(3) Maternity leave is taken with basic benefits but without basic salary.

-(4) A female staff member who has been granted maternity leave may not be deprived of any right, except the right to a basic salary for the period of maternity leave, that has vested in her by virtue of her conditions of service directly before the date on which her maternity leave commences and such rights continues as if her service is uninterrupted during the maternity leave granted to her.

-(5) These rules are subject to the labour laws of Namibia, where these rules are more advantageous to a staff member than the labour laws, these rules takes precedence.
+- (2) The date of confinement mentioned in subrule (1), must be certified by a registered medical practitioner. - (3) Maternity leave is taken with basic benefits but without basic salary. - (4) A female staff member who has been granted maternity leave may not be deprived of any right, except the right to a basic salary for the period of maternity leave, that has vested in her by virtue of her conditions of service directly before the date on which her maternity leave commences and such rights continues as if her service is uninterrupted during the maternity leave granted to her. - (5) A female staff member's monthly contribution towards the pension fund and the medical aid fund, is suspended during the maternity leave granted to her, until she resumes service. - (6) These rules are subject to the labour laws of this country, where these rules are more advantageous to a staff member than the labour laws, these rules takes precedence.